travelmarx/scrapbook101/docs/index.md

 This document set describes how to build a Personal Information Managment (PIM) system as discussed in the related of the blog post [A Personal Information Management System: Introducing Scrapbook][blog].
 In that post we describe why we built our own PIM and give a  high-level look at how it was built.
 We call our PIM system "Scrapbook".
 This web site discusses in detail how you can create a version of Scrapbook yourself on Windows using ASP.NET.
 In the interest of reduced complexity, we present here a simplified version we call {{site.sn}}.

 To see an example of this code in action, go to [TBD][demo].
 Or here's a video of how it works [TBD][demo].
-Note that these document pages are still a work in progress as of December 2018.
-We hope to finish them soon.
+Note that these document pages are still a work in progress as of January 2019.

+This document set cover both {{site.sn}} implemented on ASP.NET MVC and ASP.NET core MVC.

 ## A brief recap